 Remember we discussed earlier that one of the biggest problems with WordPress membership sites is all of those uncached requests.
 This is why PHP workers become very important as they have to do work for each request.
 Therefore, these sites will typically require additional PHP workers to ensure every request is processed without delays and completed successfully.

 What happens if you continuously max out your PHP workers?
 Basically, the queue starts to push out older requests which could result in 500 errors on your site.
 Each of Kinsta’s hosting plans includes a predefined number of PHP workers.
-If you have trouble estimating what your site might need this guide will be useful: PHP worker recommendations for membership sites.
+If you have trouble estimating what your site might need this guide will be useful: Estimating the Number of PHP Workers Needed.
 But you can always chat with our sales or support team as well.

 7. Perform Regular Database Maintenance